EstenGrove/RegEx-Snippets/PATTERNS/README.md

 const match = "testing".match(/test/i); // test
 ```
 #### __Extract All Matches to a Variable__
+- Use "gi" flags for all matches and case-insensitive.
 ```javascript
 // Test case
 const testCase = 'Testicles, are testing my patience';